Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

     - If FLP is added to pattern it exports as pattern, if project is closed on song mode then it exports as song.
 - Settings, output folder, when a new folder is added - it does not show the new folder in the input frame
 - Font size should be calculated as on home laptop size of font gets clipped while not the case on work pc
+- After clicking "save settings" it does not go back

 ---